riverbed/steelscript-appfwk/docs/analysis.rst

 Analysis Tables
 ===============

-The ``AnalyisTable`` allows for fully custom data collection and analysis and provides the following features:
+The ``AnalysisTable`` allows for fully custom data collection and analysis and provides the following features:

 * Ability to leverage pre-requisite tables from other data sources as input
-* Idenify related table definitions for columns and running additional queries
+* Identify related table definitions for columns and running additional queries
 * Define custom table fields to allow run-time changes in behaviour by the user

 This section will first walk you through the